Policy & Behaviour

 Glebe Hockey (GDHC) adopts all policies and procedures issued by Hockey NSW (HNSW) and Hockey Australia (HA).

 Players and parents of juniors are expected to uphold basic standards of behaviour, on and off the field, related to hockey on social media, and at, before and after GDHC or NSW Hockey events.
 Failure to follow the code of conduct, the national integrity framework and the Safe Hockey, Safe Kids code has the effect of bringing complaints and sanctions against individuals and possibly GDHC, but also tarnishes the good name of GDHC, HNSW and the individuals.
-Therefore a condition of membership of our club is that the following policies are at a minimum read, understand and followed:
+Therefore a condition of membership of our club is that the following documents and policies are at a minimum read, understand and followed:

 Keeping our juniors safe is a core part of Glebe’s values - Family.
 Under the Child Safety Standards issued by the NSW Government Office of Children’s Guardian (OGC) we are required to:

 - keep child safety at front of mind, not just keeping kids physically safe, but mentally safe as well;

 - consider not just what is happening within the hockey environment, but if there is anything that concerns us about what a child might be experiencing at home, school or other, that may indicate grooming or some kind of abuse is occurring.
 We cannot ignore signs that a child is experiencing verbal, emotional or physical abuse, just because it isn’t happening on or near the pitch; and

 - ensure working with childrens' checks (WWCC’s) are obtained and verified by us before volunteers commence working with children.

 Hockey Australia has developed a significant number of materials to support us in protecting children in Hockey.
 Registration with the GDHC will require volunteers, players and parents to familiarise themselves with Child Safe materials.

 Reporting a Concern around Child Safety